veusz/veusz/Documents/manual-source/introduction.rst

       numeric dataset.
    #. :command:`fit` - fit a function to data.
 This plotter is a like
       the function plotter, but allows fitting of the function to data.
-This is achived by clicking on a "fit" button, or using the "fit" action of the widget.
+This is achieved by clicking on a "fit" button, or using the "fit" action of the widget.
 The fitter takes a function to fit containing the unknowns, e.g. `a*x**2 + b*x + c`, and initial values for the variables (here a, b and c).
 It then fits